 PLEASE NOTE: Free tickets are sold out, but a stand-by line will form prior to the concert.

-Sō Percussion, Princeton University’s Edward T. Cone Artists-in-Residence, host a celebration—free and open to all—of iconic American composer Steve Reich.
+Sō Percussion, Princeton University’s Edward T. Cone Performers-in-Residence, host a celebration—free and open to all—of iconic American composer Steve Reich.
 The program samples works from each decade of the composer’s prolific career.
-Sō Percussion will be joined onstage by vocalist Beth Meyers, soprano Daisy Press, guitarist Grey McMurray, pianists Orli Shaham and Corey Smythe, and cellist Maya Beiser.
-Ms. Beiser will perform "Cello Counterpoint," written for her by Reich in 2003.
-The concert will culminate with Reich’s breakthrough masterpiece, Drumming, which Sō Percussion had performed at the Lincoln Center Festival this past fall to critical acclaim.
+Sō Percussion will be joined onstage by vocalists Beth Meyers and Daisy Press, flutist Alex Sopp, guitarist Grey McMurray, percussionist Yumi Tamashiro, and pianists Orli Shaham and Cory Smythe.
+The concert will culminate with NEXUS percussion ensemble joining for Reich’s breakthrough masterpiece, Drumming, which Sō Percussion performed at the Lincoln Center Festival in Fall 2017 to critical acclaim.

 About the Artist:

 With innovative multi-genre original productions, sensational interpretations of modern classics, and an “exhilarating blend of precision and anarchy, rigor and bedlam,” (The New Yorker), Sō Percussion has redefined the scope and role of the modern percussion ensemble.